-Nearly 20 years before Robert Stephenson’s infamous Rocket carried its first railway passengers, there was an earlier train which had for a short while been carrying passengers.
+Nearly 20 years before Robert Stephenson’s famous Rocket carried its first railway passengers, there was an earlier train which had for a short while been carrying passengers.
 It was in July 1908 that a radical locomotive was demonstrated in London – becoming quite possibly the first ever passenger train for the general public to ride on.

 While steam trains had existed for a few years, they were mainly still demonstration affairs.
 Such fearsome beasts were certainly not for the use by people – who would surely die from shock if propelled along at such an ungodly speed of 12 miles per hour – or heavens, even faster!